ijkguo/mx-rcnn/README.md

 * If you value stability and reproducibility over performance and efficiency, please refer to official implementations.
   There is no promise in all cases nor all experiments.
 * If you value simplicity.
 Technical details are *very complicated* in MXNet.
-  This is by design to attain maximum possible performance instead of writing tricky hand-written policies each time.
+  This is by design to attain maximum possible performance instead of patching fixes after fixes.
   Performance and parallelization are more than a change of parameter.
 * If you want to do CPU training, be advised that it has not been verified yet.
   You will not encounter NOT_IMPLEMENTED_ERROR so it is still possible.